Invest in managed funds

 You’ll need to be over 16 years old, an NZ resident, and have an NZ bank account.

 Have your NZ ID handy—driver license or passport is best.

 - Settle in

 Top up your Wallet, exchange your money, and explore the range of investments.

-With as little as 1¢, choose from over 8,000 investments across NZ, the US, and Australia.
+With as little as 1¢, choose from over 8,200 investments across the US, Australia, and NZ.